csorianot/godmc_wiki/Methylation-normalisation.md

 This creates the file `normalization-report.html` in the current work directory.
 The file should open up in your web browser.

-### QC report details
+### QC report details -please check!

 - Control probe scree plots: how many PCs do you need to explain at least 99% of the variance?
 From which PC is less than 1% of the variance explained?
 - PCAplots of control probes: do you see any clusters indicating possible batch effects?
 Only batches with less than 10 levels are shown.
+Row effects are often captured with the control probes.
 - Control probe associations of PCs with measured batch variables: The plots show anova test statistics which can be used to identify possible associations between a PC and a batch.
 For example in ARIES, we found significant associations for plate and slide.
 - The linear model can be used to identify a possible association between a PC extracted from the control probes and a batch level.
 Are there any levels of a batch significant?
 The plots show coefficients with their 95% confidence interval of the t-test statistics.
 These can be used for example to identify poor slides.
 - PCAplots of normalized betas: do you see any clusters indicating possible batch effects?
 Only batches with less than 10 levels are shown.